 Our digital campus lets students around the world engage with lecturers, preceptors, and each other.

-The Signum classroom uses state-of-the-art conferencing software to connect students with lecturers and preceptors during live lectures and discussions.
+Signum’s online digital campus uses conferencing software to facilitate remote learning and connect students with lecturers and preceptors during live lectures and discussions.

 During live lectures (usually two each week per course), students and auditors can log into the live lecture to watch and listen to the lecturer’s presentation.